SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 that the code in its ``do`` clause can throw.
 If none of the ``catch`` clauses handle the error, the error propagates to the surrounding scope.
-However, the error must handled by some surrounding scope --- either by another larger ``do``-``catch`` statement with a ``catch`` clause that handles the error, or by being inside a function marked with ``throws``.
+However, the error must handled by *some* surrounding scope --- either by an enclosing ``catch`` clause that handles the error or by being inside a throwing function.
-For example, the following code handles all three cases of the ``VendingMachineError`` enumeration, but all other error have to be handled by its surrounding scope.
+For example, the following code handles all three cases of the ``VendingMachineError`` enumeration, but all other errors have to be handled by its surrounding scope:

 ..
 TODO: Call out the reasoning why we don't let you consider a catch clause exhaustive by just matching